 A visit to Shanti Stupa will be a spiritually enlightening and a rejuvenating break from the hustle-bustle of life.
 From Delhi, Mumbai, Kolkata, and Bengaluru, an approximate distance of 1600km via Agra-Lucknow Expressway, 1680km via NH 53, 448km via NH 16, and 1400km via NH 16 has to be covered to reach Dhauli Shanti Stupa.
 Scroll down to get an estimate about the budget and the best travel options.

-By Air.
-You have to get down at the Biju Patnaik International Airport as it’s the nearest to reach the stupa via airways.
+You have to get down at the Biju Patnaik International Airport, Bhubaneshwar as it’s the nearest to reach the stupa via airways.
 From the airport, you can book a taxi or get on a bus to reach your desired destination.
 GoAir, IndiGo, AirIndia, AirAsia, and Vistara are some of the airlines that run regular flights to Biju Patnaik airport.